dmg-lab/f4ncgb/README.md

 The store supports writing traces of when which index is accessed through `operator[]`.
-This accurately represents what areas in which store is being used over time.
+This accurately represents what areas in which store are being used over time.
 Below are some renderings of these access patterns for smaller input files.

-In order to create these images, add the CMake parameter `-DENABLE_STORE_TRACE=ON`.
-Then, the resulting store creates two
+In order to create these images, add the CMake parameter `-DENABLE_STORE_TRACE=ON` during compilation.
+Then the resulting store creates two
 archives: `<input>_monomial_store.zst` and
 `<input>_polynomial_store.zst`.
 These can be turned into two PNGs using Gnuplot by adding the `<input>` file as parameter, using our